Built for Australian support workers

 A compliant NDIS shift note must be written in objective, third-person language, include the date, time, duration and participant name, describe only observable behaviours (not opinions), and link activities to the participant’s NDIS plan goals.
 Notes must be retained for 7 years under the NDIS Practice Standards.
 Notara generates notes in this format automatically from your plain-English description.
 See the full guide →

 Under the NDIS Incident Management and Reportable Incidents Rules 2018, providers must notify the NDIS Commission of serious incidents within 24 hours.
 Serious reportable incidents include: death of a participant, serious injury, abuse or neglect, sexual misconduct, and unauthorised restrictive practices.
 A full written report must follow within 5 business days.
-Notara auto-detects potential reportable incidents and flags them so nothing gets missed.
+Notara flags potential reportable incidents in your draft so you can review them and decide what needs reporting.
 Learn more about reportable incidents →

 Yes — with review and approval by the support worker.
 The NDIS Commission requires documentation to be accurate and reflect what actually occurred; the tool used to draft it is not specified.
 AI tools like Notara generate a structured draft that the worker reads, edits, and approves before submission.
 The support worker remains responsible for the accuracy of the final document.